 - Carefully remove the skillet.
 Use oven mitts because it’s still gonna be hot.
 Put it on a heat resistant surface.
 Let it cool more.

 That’s about all there is to it.
-Watch the video above to see this demonstrated.
+Watch the video below to see this demonstrated.
 The skillet won’t be non-stick right away.
 But start using it!
 Repeat the seasoning process a couple times if you want, or just start cooking bacon and fried chicken for every meal.
 It will be as smooth as my perfectly porcelain cheeks in no time.

 Long-term Care of a Cast Iron Skillet

 The most important thing to remember is not to use soap!
 Soap and detergents will remove that beautiful patina you’ve worked so hard for.
 Instead, just scrub it lightly with hot water and a plastic scrubby thing.
 The first few times you use it, before it’s well seasoned, you might get some stickage problems.
 But they will not be a problem if you use a little salt or baking soda as a gentle cleaner to get off any stubborn bits.
-To help prevent stubborn bits in the first place, make sure you preheat your skillet when cooking.
+To help prevent stubborn bits in the first place, make sure you preheat your skillet before cooking.

 Once cleaned, dry the skillet and smear a drop of oil inside it and put it away.
 You can also dry it by setting it empty and wet on a hot stove eye and letting the water evaporate then rubbing in the oil while it’s still hot.
 This is a great quick way to maintain the seasoning but I often forget I have the skillet on the stove until the house is getting smoky so I hesitate to recommend this to anyone as pea-brained as myself.
 I kid.
 My brain is more like a Brussels sprout.